-Matt Ferguson
+CONTACT PERSON: Matt Ferguson

-No background knowledge is required.
+RECOMMENDED BACKGROUND: No background knowledge is required.

-Information Processing and Publishing focuses on the use of technology to design and implement information-processing solutions.
+Information Processing and Publishing focuses on the use of technology to design and implement informationprocessing solutions.
 The subject emphasises the acquisition and development of practical skills in identifying, choosing, and using the appropriate computer hardware and software for communicating in a range of contexts.
-It focuses on the application of practical skills to provide creative solutions to text-based communication tasks.
+It focuses on the application of practical skills to provide creative solutions to textbased communication tasks.

-- Digital presentation and publishing
+Topics covered in this course include: • Digital presentation and publishing Business publishing

-- Business publishing

 - Image manipulation

 - Text manipulation

 - Personal documents

-- ✓ Desktop publishing
+- Desktop publishing